 What are my payment options?

-Solar Is Freedom offers a number of payment options including cash purchase, financing, and a blended model.
+Solar Is Freedom offers a number of payment options including a cash purchase, financing, and a blended model.
 Our finance team can consult with you on the best way to move forward with the project based on your priorities.
+Click to learn more about solar payment options.

 How does the system work during the winter or at night?